 - (a) Motion for Protective Order or to Limit Examination.
 Pending resolution of a motion or request for relief under Fed.
 R. Civ.
 P. 26(c) or 30(d), the discovery to which the motion or request is directed shall be stayed unless otherwise ordered.
 A non-prevailing party may be subject to an award of expenses, fees, and costs under Fed.
 R. Civ.
-P. 37(a)(5). - (b) Objection to Discovery Order by Magistrate Judge.
+P. 37(a)(5).
+However, the filing of a motion to stay all discovery shall not effectuate a stay unless the motion is granted. - (b) Objection to Discovery Order by Magistrate Judge.
 An objection under Fed.
 R. Civ.
 P. 72(a) to an order by a magistrate judge concerning discovery does not stay the discovery to which the order is directed.
 A stay of the order shall be obtained by motion filed with the magistrate judge, and if denied, then with the assigned district judge.